-Toxic plants include poinsettias, peace lilies, lilies, philodendron, aloe vera, arrowhead plant, English ivy, devil’s ivy, daffodils and mistletoe.
-If you are unsure if your favorite plant is poisonous to humans or pets, contact the poison control center and describe the plant in question — they will help you identify the poisoning potential.
+You can lower the risk of accidents involving toxic plants by eliminating these plants from your house and your backyard.
+If you are unsure if your favorite plant is poisonous to humans or pets, contact a poison control center and describe the plant in question — they will help you identify the poisoning potential.

 Child safety hazards room by room

 Another strategy for evaluating the safety of your home is to examine possible hazards room by room.
 Here are the most common areas where you are likely to find issues that need to be addressed.

 The kitchen is not only one of the busiest areas of the house; it also contains numerous safety hazards.
 There are a variety of big and small items, from your large appliances to small sharp objects, that can potentially hurt young children.

 Some kitchen hazards are:

 You can lower the risk of kitchen accidents in a few ways.
 First, consider setting up a “safety zone” within a few feet of your oven.
 You should also make sure all appliances are secured to the wall whenever possible, and install safety latches to cabinets and appliances to keep kids out.
 In addition, you should never leave cookware unattended within kids’ reach.
 When cooking, try to use back burners as much as possible, and keep a close eye on your kids if they are in the kitchen while you’re cooking.